Highlights from Why Buddhism is True by Robert Wright

 • Sometimes understanding the ultimate source of your suffering doesn’t, by itself, help very much.

-• We spend more time envisioning the perks that a promotion will bring than envisioninng the headaches it will bring.
-And there may be an unspoken sense that once we’ve achieved this long-saught goal, once we’ve reached the summit, we’ll be able to relax, or at least things will be enduringly better.
+• We spend more time envisioning the perks that a promotion will bring than envisioning the headaches it will bring.
+And there may be an unspoken sense that once we’ve achieved this long-sought goal, once we’ve reached the summit, we’ll be able to relax, or at least things will be enduringly better.

 • One thing I occasionally do when I’m feeling very sad…is sit down, close my eyes, and study the sadness: accept its presence and just observe how it actually makes me feel.